-Prior to hiring, Community Action requires a Background Record Check (BRC) which includes: a Criminal Record Offender (C.O.R.I), check with the Department of Children and Families (DCF), a Sex Offender Registry Information (SORI) check and a finger-print based national CORI for all Head Start/Early Head Start Employees.
+Prior to hiring, Community Action requires a Background Record Check (BRC) which includes a Criminal Offender Record (C.O.R.I.), Department of Children and Families (DCF) background check, Sex Offender Registry information (SORI) checks, fingerprint-based national and state criminal history database checks, National Sex Offender Registry (NCOR), and Out-of-State checks (CORI, SORI, DCF) if an individual has lived in another state within the last five years.
 Community Action also requires background checks for volunteers and interns.
 Contractors who regularly conduct business at Head Start sites are also required to complete background checks and provide Community Action with written assurances of compliance.

-Continued employment is contingent upon successful completion of the fingerprint based national CORI.
+Continued employment is contingent upon successful completion of the Background Record Check as described above.

-All Head Start/Early Head Start employees must be mentally and physically able to perform the duties assigned to them with reasonable accommodation as required by law.
+All HS & ELP employees must be mentally and physically able to perform the duties assigned to them with reasonable accommodation as required by law.
 As such, as a condition of employment, all new hires are required to obtain a physical prior to employment to assure that they do not, because of communicable diseases, pose a significant risk to the health or safety of others.

 All new hires, as a condition of employment, must participate in training and orientation provided by Community Action.
-Head Start/Early Head employees will additionally be trained in the goals and underlying philosophy of early childhood education and care, including Head Start, and the ways in which they are implemented.
+HS & ELP employees will additionally be trained in the goals and underlying philosophy of early childhood education and care, including Head Start, and the ways in which they are implemented.